JesuaMG/BigData/Unit1/Evaluation/README.md

 ## Number #11
 ### With Scala / Spark $ Syntax answer the following:                                                           Hint: Basically very similar to the dates session, you will have to create another dataframe to answer some of the items.
+In order to carry out the following exercises it is necessary to import a library (saprk.implicits)

 ```scala
 import spark.implicits._